Dr-Mystic/Railway-Reservation-System/README.md

-### Railway Reservation System for Administration - Project Overview
+# Railway Reservation System for Administration

+## Description
-This C++ project is a comprehensive railway reservation system designed for railway administration.
-The system manages essential operations such as scheduling trains, handling reservations, and managing passenger information.
+This C++ project is a fully functional railway reservation system built for railway administration.
+It provides the ability to manage train schedules, handle passenger reservations, and store passenger information.
+The system uses dynamic memory allocation and file handling to simulate a database, ensuring data persistence across sessions.

-**Key Features:**
+## Features
-- **Train Schedule Management:** Allows administrators to add, update, and delete train schedules.
+- **Train Schedule Management:** Administrators can add, modify, and delete train schedules.
-- **Reservation Management:** Facilitates booking, canceling, and viewing reservations.
+- **Reservation Management:** Allows users to book, cancel, and view reservations for different trains.
-- **Passenger Information Management:** Keeps track of passenger details and reservation statuses.
+- **Passenger Information Management:** Stores and retrieves passenger details, keeping track of reservation statuses.

-**Key Data Structures & Techniques:**
+## Core Concepts
-- **Dynamic Memory Allocation:** Used to efficiently manage data in the system, simulating a database through the creation and manipulation of data structures in memory.
+- **Dynamic Memory Allocation:** Efficiently manages the program's data structures in memory, simulating a simple database without the use of a DBMS.
-- **File Handling:** Critical for persistent data storage, ensuring that the system's state is maintained across sessions by reading from and writing to files.
+- **File Handling:** Supports persistent storage by reading and writing data to files, allowing the system to retain its state between sessions.

-This project showcases fundamental concepts in C++ such as classes, file I/O, and memory management, offering a practical example of how a database can be simulated without a traditional DBMS.
+This project demonstrates key C++ concepts such as classes, file input/output (I/O), and memory management, making it an excellent example of database simulation and administrative management using object-oriented programming.

 ## License
 This project is licensed under the MIT License.